Team

 Students

-Our students come from a variety of countries including Afghanistan, Cameroon, Congo, Egypt, Eritrea, Ethiopia, The Gambia, Ghana, Iran, Ivory Coast, Togo, Nigeria, Pakistan, Palestine, Somalia, South Sudan, Sudan, Syria, Uganda, and Yemen.
+Our students come from a variety of countries including Afghanistan, Cameroon, Congo, Cuba, Egypt, Eritrea, Ethiopia, The Gambia, Ghana, India, Iran, Iraq, Ivory Coast, Mongolia, Nigeria, Pakistan, Palestine, Russia, Somalia, South Sudan, Sudan, Syria, Togo, Uganda, Ukraine, and Yemen.